 Generally speaking, the sweet spot for redeeming on British Airways is for first & business class tickets, given how much these tickets would cost if paying cash.

 What about if you want to travel further?
-You could fly all the way to Johannesburg, for example, and ironically with the current state of carrier-imposed surcharges, you’d actually pay less in cash.
-For example, for two people in business class, you could be looking at paying 235,000 Avios plus $3,247.02.
-That’s an average of 117,500 Avios plus ~$1,624 per person.
+You could fly all the way from New York to Johannesburg in business class for 340,000 Avios total, plus $1,600 per person.
+That’s an average of 170,000 Avios plus $1,600.
+Ouch.

 British Airways has an award seat guarantee